FastRoutervs.LiteLLM

 - No on-call rotation for the gateway itself

-- Your AI engineers ship product, not infra
+- AI engineers ship product, not infra

 You want evals and routing in one product